emqx/MQTTX/docs/manual.md

 Click the action bar button at the top and select the `Search`  item, or use the shortcut key.
 MacOS users can use the command + f shortcut and Other users can use the control + f shortcut  to open the `Topic` search function, the fuzzy query of topics is supported.

-Click on the action bar button at the top and select the `Clear Histroy` item, you can quickly clear the messages sent and received by the current connection.
+Click on the action bar button at the top and select the `Clear History` item, you can quickly clear the messages sent and received by the current connection.

 ![mqttx-search](../assets/mqttx-search.png)